 Step between the pillars and through the front doors.
 What’s the first thing you see as you step over the Rhodian solid marble threshold?
 It is the epitome of the years of attention to detail that has gone into making these interiors truly special: a hall stretching out before you, clean and white, gleaming from floor to cornicing in chandelier light.

 On your immediate right and left you’ll find the formal dining room and living room, the former featuring an open wood fire and enough comfortable seating for all your guests; the latter comprising modern glass-front wood fire; 50” SMART TV with Sky, Netflix and more; as well as the plush and luxurious sofas on which to lounge while watching your movies.

-Moving down the hallway, you’ll find to your right the games room, complete with pool, air hockey and table tennis – OK, let the kids go at it while we carry on.
+Moving down the hallway, you’ll find to your right the games room, let the kids go at it while we carry on.
 You’ll find an extensive bookcase filled with a variety of literature and lots of popular board games, and finally you’ll find more quality sofas before a log burner and a 55” TV with the same great channels and apps.
 From both the living room and the games room, open the doors and shutters for instant access to the patio – just a quick bare-footed hop to the hot tub!

 Limestone flooring surrounds the large centre island of solid black granite.
 See that control panel?
 At the touch of a button you have rising from the stone the extraction fan for your own teppanyaki grill.
 This kitchen does modern oh so well – electric and steam ovens, induction hob, large fridge-freezer with ice machine, and whole-bean espresso machine, as well as a range of cookery books and all the essentials you’ll need for making special meals – or for letting the professionals make them for you!